PATAN – The Land of VAV and Patola

 Date with Patola

-It is believed that the king of Jalna was very fond of and used a new piece of patola fabric every day, Most of his bed linen too, in those days was Patola.
-King of Patan when found out about the beautiful fabric also wanted one every day while offering puja.
+It is believed that the king of Jalna was very fond of and used a new piece of patola fabric every day.
+Most of his bed linen, too, on that day, was Patola.
+King of Patan, when he found out about the beautiful fabric, also wanted one every day while offering puja.

-But as the fabric takes days to be made as every silk strand is dyed separately with vegetable colors lasting for 300 years the fabric took time to be woven.
+But as the fabric takes days to be made, as every silk strand is dyed separately with vegetable colors lasting for 300 years, the fabric takes time to be woven.

 Patola the Heritage

-DIY—Do it yourself the best way to learn.
+DIY—Do it yourself,f the best way to learn.

 Self-evolvement & friendship